 Strive Asset Management, LLC ("Strive"), serves as a sub-adviser to the Fund.
-As a sub-adviser, Strive is responsible for determining the Fund's sector allocations and duration target.
-Strive's sector allocations and duration target will depend on its views of Strive's portfolio managers.
-Strive's sector allocations will be based on market conditions, fundamentals, technicals, interest rates and total return scenario analysis, monetary and fiscal conditions, FOMC outlook, macroeconomics, market liquidity, and geopolitical risks - with a goal of maximizing risk-adjusted returns without regard to any non-pecuniary factors.
+As a sub-adviser, Strive is responsible for determining the Fund's sector allocations and target duration.
+The Fund's allocation of its assets into various asset classes within its investment strategy will depend on the views of Strive as to the best value relative to what is currently presented in the marketplace.
+Strive's portfolio management determinations will be based on market conditions, fundamentals, technicals, interest rate and total return scenario analysis, monetary and fiscal conditions, FOMC outlook, macroeconomics, market liquidity, and geopolitical risks - with a goal of maximizing risk-adjusted returns without regard to any non-pecuniary factors.

 Angel Oak is also a sub-adviser to the Fund.
-Angel Oak is responsible for implementing Strive' sector allocations and duration target by selecting investments and executing Fund transactions in accordance with such sector allocations and duration targets, subject to the investment objective, policies and limitations of the Fund.
-Angel Oak and Strive are collectively referred to herein as the "Sub-Advisers."
+Angel Oak is responsible for implementing Strive's sector allocations and duration target by selecting investments and executing Fund transactions in accordance with such sector allocations and duration target, subject to the investment objective, policies and limitations of the Fund.
+Angel Oak and Strive are referred to herein as the "Sub-Advisers."